Psychogenic pain syndromes

 • Art therapy

-Patient Victoria's feedback on the treatment of chronic psychosomatic pain syndrome and depression due to this problem.
+A testimonial from patient Victoria about the treatment of chronic psychosomatic pain syndrome and depression due to this problem.
 After a course of ketamine psychotherapy combined with transcranial electrical brain stimulation and vagus nerve stimulation, Victoria's condition improved significantly.
-The interview is conducted by Daria Shaposhnyk-Dominska, a clinical psychologist at the Expio Center, Candidate of Psychological Sciences.
+The conversation is conducted by Daria Shaposhnyk-Dominska, a clinical psychologist at the Expio Center, PhD in Psychology.

 • Uncategorized